Local Attractions and Things to Do on the Blue Hill Peninsula

 guided tours are also available locally.
 Exploring the offshore islands can be a real adventure.

 Walker Pond is a quiet place to put in.
-Bring your own or rent one locally and have it delivered to Oakland House.
-You will want to make sure it is absolutely clean
+Bring your own or rent one from The Activity Shop in Blue Hill.
+They know our property and will deliver for you to our own beach at Herricks Landing.
+If you plan to take a boat to Walker Pond, you will want to make sure it is absolutely clean

 of any transported vegetation from any other bodies of water before you put into Walker Pond.
 There is now a public launch site at Walker Pond and strict regulations have been set in place for the protection of the pristine waters of the lake from invasive species.